timescale/docs/migrate/dual-write-and-backfill/dual-write-from-postgres.md

   `--exclude-table-data` multiple times, once for each table to be converted.

 - `--no-tablespaces` is required because Timescale does not support tablespaces other than the default.
-This is a limitation.
+This is a known limitation.

-- `--no-owner` is required because tsdbadmin is not a superuser and cannot assign ownership in all cases.
+- `--no-owner` is required because Timescale's `tsdbadmin` user is not a superuser and cannot assign ownership in all cases.
 This flag means that everything will be owned by the user used to connect to the target, regardless of ownership in the source.
-This is a limitation.
+This is a known limitation.

-- `--no-privileges` is required because tsdbadmin is not a superuser and cannot assign privileges in all cases.
+- `--no-privileges` is required because Timescale's `tsdbadmin` user is not a superuser and cannot assign privileges in all cases.
 This flag means that privileges assigned to other users will need to be reassigned in the target database as a manual clean-up task.
-This is a limitation.
+This is a known limitation.

-Load the roles and schema into the target database:
+### 3d.
+Load the roles and schema into the target database

 ```
 psql -X -d "$TARGET" \